 I’ve cross-referenced the table above with PETA’s list of animal-derivative ingredients, which you can always check for yourself in case you’re skeptical.

-While most of the ingredients stated above are either plant-based or synthetically produced, there are several ingredients that seem unsuitable for vegans, especially the Essential Amino Acids (EAAs).
+While most of the ingredients stated above are either plant-based or synthetically produced, there are several ingredients that seem unsuitable for vegans, especially Essential Amino Acids (EAAs).

 We’ll look into that in more detail in the sections below.